ZJUGKC/GKC/README.md

 | -c      | This software is installed as client on client end |
 | -d      | This software is installed as development on production machine |
 | -s      | This software is installed as server on server end |

+The user which must be an administrator is used for connecting UWS.

 The directories are listed as follows: